-That salary offer at your new startup might be less impressive than you had hoped for, but they’re throwing in 100,000 shares of their hot new company as part of your compensation.
+That salary offer at your new startup might be less impressive than you had hoped for, but they’re throwing in 100,000 shares in employee stock options as part of your compensation.
 One hundred thousand shares!
 Dreams of cruises and vacation homes bubble up in your mind for a moment before they pop.
 What does all this equity mean, anyway, and how much is it worth?

 Why are they giving this to me?

 Startups don’t have a lot of cash and you’re likely getting hired at a lower salary.
 To make up for it, they need to sweeten the pot.
 In this case, it’s a tiny slice of the whole pie.
 This compensation strategy also carries an additional benefit for the company.